 In brief, the transfer of objects inside the US and across federal borders is covered by multiple, sometimes conflicting laws and court-made precedents.
 Because of these conflicting laws, what is legal under one law may be illegal under another.
 The most egregiously conflicting statute with the CPIA is the National Stolen Property Act (NSPA).
 The NSPA makes it a criminal violation to knowingly possess, conceal, sell, or dispose of any goods of the value of $5,000 or more, which have crossed a State or US boundary after being “stolen.”

 (In contrast, the CPIA (or CPIA-like laws) apply to only 20 countries (as of June 2018) and enable lawful entry of art and artifacts that can be proved to have been outside the country of origin for 10 years or more.)

 The NSPA treats foreign laws that nationalize ownership of all cultural property, within certain conditions, as creating US-recognized national title in those objects.
 Therefore, an object sold by a private owner in a foreign country, but exported without permission of the foreign government may be considered “stolen” under the foreign government’s national ownership law.
 The allegedly stolen property in the US may be seized, and if deemed stolen, the object is forfeit to the US government, which eventually delivers it back to the claiming country.

 *Note: The author formerly served on CPAC as a trade representative.
 Two other members of the Board of Directors of the Committee for Cultural Policy, which produces Cultural Property News, also served on CPAC, as museum representatives.

-Part II of this article will appear in the August 2018 issue of the Newsletter of the Committee for Cultural Policy.
+Part II of this article on the National Stolen Property Act will appear in Cultural Property News and the August 2018 issue of the Newsletter of the Committee for Cultural Policy.

 Convention on Cultural Property Implementation Act, Definitions: 19 U.S.C. §§2601(1)(2)(C)(i)(I).